Pinzauti/LaTeX-thesis-template/README.md

     |       ├── Frontespizio.tex        # Frontpage of the document
     |       ├── Quote.tex               # An initial quote
     |       └── Titleback.tex           # Page behind the frontpage
+    |   ├── Images                      # Where images are located
+    |       └── logo.png                # Logo in the frontpage, replace with your logo
     │   |── Bibliography.bib            # Bibliography entries
     |   |── config.tex                  # Configuration (e.g. packages, theorems etc.)
     |   └── main.tex                    # Main file, it is what you have to compile